pypy/pypy/pypy/doc/getting-started-python.rst

 .. _`CPython differences`: cpython_differences.html

-To actually use PyPy's Python interpreter, the first thing you typically do is translate it to get a reasonably performing interpreter.
-This is described in the next section.
-If you just want to play around a bit, you can also try untranslated `py.py interpreter`_ (which is extremely slow, but still fast enough for tiny examples).
+To actually use PyPy's Python interpreter, the first thing to do is to `download a pre-built PyPy`_ for your architecture.

+.. `download a pre-built PyPy`:  http://pypy.org/download.html

 Translating the PyPy Python interpreter
 ---------------------------------------